Matt11711/My-portfolio-2022/README.md

 ![Screenshot](./assets/images/screenshot.PNG)

 ## Purpose
-Portfolio to showcase projects that I have worked on
+Portfolio to showcase projects that I have worked on.

+## Features
+* Clickable project cards with links to deployed projects
+* Elements should rearrange to be more readable on smaller screens, using media queries
+* Header element contains nav with links to main sections of the page
+* Contact links

 ## Built with
 * HTML